mckinsey/vizro/vizro-ai/docs/pages/user-guides/vizro-ai-langchain-guide.md

-# Using Vizro-AI Methods as LangChain Tools
+# Using Vizro-AI methods as LangChain tools

-This guide demonstrates how to integrate Vizro-AI's plotting and dashboard generation capabilities with LangChain tools.
-This integration allows you to use Vizro-AI's functionality within a larger LangChain application.
+This guide demonstrates how to integrate Vizro-AI's chart and dashboard generation capabilities as LangChain tools.
+This integration enables you to use Vizro-AI's functionality within a larger LangChain application.

 ## 1. Set up the environment